You are here

 Louise R. Noun Chair of Women's Studies

-Professor Henry's articles on post-1990’s feminism, third-wave feminism, and generational relationships within U.S. feminism appear in the journals Women's Studies Quarterly and PMLA, as well as in the anthologies And Finally We Meet: Intersections and Intersectionality Among Feminist Activists, Academics and Students (2012), Different Wavelengths: Studies of the Contemporary Women’s Movement (2005), Reading “Sex and the City” (2003), Catching a Wave: Reclaiming Feminism for the 21st Century (2003), and Mothers and Daughters: Connection, Empowerment and Transformation (2000).
-Her most recent publications include “Fashioning a Feminist Style, Or, How I Learned to Dress from Reading Feminist Theory,” published in Fashion Talks: Undressing the Power of Style (2012), and the essay “Waves” in Rethinking Women’s and Gender Studies (2012), an anthology which explores the field’s foundational assumptions and provides critical genealogies of key terms within Women’s and Gender Studies.
+Professor Henry's articles on third-wave feminism and generational relationships within U.S. feminism appear in the journals Women's Studies Quarterly and PMLA, as well as in the anthologies And Finally We Meet: Intersections and Intersectionality Among Feminist Activists, Academics and Students (2012), Different Wavelengths: Studies of the Contemporary Women’s Movement (2005), Reading “Sex and the City” (2003), Catching a Wave: Reclaiming Feminism for the 21st Century (2003), and Mothers and Daughters: Connection, Empowerment and Transformation (2000).
+Her most recent publications include “Fashioning a Feminist Style, Or, How I Learned to Dress from Reading Feminist Theory,” published in Fashion Talks: Undressing the Power of Style (SUNY Press, 2012), and the essay “Waves” in Rethinking Women’s and Gender Studies (Routledge, 2012), an anthology which explores the field’s foundational assumptions and provides critical genealogies of key terms within Women’s and Gender Studies.
 You can read her interview with Rethinking Women’s and Gender Studies’s co-editor Catherine Orr at the book’s blog.
-Her essay “Fittstim Feminists and Third-Wave Feminists: A Shared Identity between Scandinavia and the U.S.?,” forthcoming in Feminist Studies, provides a transnational, comparative analysis of post-1990’s feminism using original translations of writing published in Danish, Norwegian, and Swedish.
+Her essay “Fittstim Feminists and Third-Wave Feminists: A Shared Identity between Scandinavia and the U.S.?,” forthcoming in Feminist Studies, provides a transnational, comparative analysis of feminism since 1990 using original translations of writing published in Danish, Norwegian, and Swedish.

 Professor Henry is currently working on a book-length study of feminist subjectivity and historiography in memoirs by U.S. feminists since the 1970s.
 Her other scholarly projects include articles that address the televisual representation of feminism’s history on CBS’s Cold Case and AMC’s Mad Men.